yomarguti/codestream/atom/README.md

 ![MergeConflict](https://help.codestream.com/hc/article_attachments/360001973651/Banner_MergeConflict.png)

-* Set up the Slack integration and all of your team’s messages on CodeStream will flow through to the channel of your choice on Slack.
+* Set up the Slack integration (search for "Codestream: Slack Integration" in Atom's command palette) and all of your team’s messages on CodeStream will flow through to the channel of your choice on Slack.
 You can even reply to those messages right from Slack, and the replies will get posted to CodeStream.

 ![SlackIntegration](https://help.codestream.com/hc/article_attachments/360002212591/SlackCSBot.png)